Who is Iran’s supreme leader as protests grip the country

 Who is Iran’s supreme leader?
 Ayatollah Ali Khamenei’s rise to power explained amid protests

-Ayatollah Ali Khamenei, Iran’s supreme leader, who has spent more than three decades consolidating power by crushing internal threats, now faces his most significant challenge yet as widespread protests grip the nation.
+Ayatollah Ali Khamenei, Iran’s supreme leader, has spent more than three decades consolidating power by crushing internal threats.

+But his leadership faces its most significant challenge yet as widespread protests against his leadership continue to grow across the country, with millions of Iranians taking to the streets to demand regime change.

+US President Donald Trump has threatened to strike Iran if Mr Khamenei’s regime continues its deadly crackdown of protesters, with Tehran warning they are ‘ready for war’ in response to the threats.

 Iranian officials, speaking to the New York Times, indicated the government had been "thrust into survival mode", with reports last week also suggesting Mr Khamenei could flee to Russia.